nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 #### Modules

-The modules group welcomes anyone who wants to work on current or new modules.
+The modules group welcomes anyone who wants to work on current or new [nf-core/modules](https://github.com/nf-core/modules).

 #### Subworkflows